vegasword/GeoStorm/README.md

 ## Play

-You can play directly the game by getting the binary from the [release](https://github.com/vegasword/Geostorm/releases/tag/v1.0.0) page.
+You can play the game by getting the binary from the [release](https://github.com/vegasword/Geostorm/releases/tag/v1.0.0) page.

 ## Build